mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 }
 ```

-Exit out of your original Nix shell by typing Ctrl+D or typing `exit`.

-Enter the Python 3 shell by running the following:
+I exit my original Nix shell by hitting Ctrl+D or typing `exit`, and I initialize my new Python 3 environment by running:

-Conveniently, now that I'm no longer running an obsolete package, I can skip the extra options that allowed that in the past.

 ```bash
 $ nix develop